aminrj/aminrj.github.io/_posts/2026-05-23-ai-security-threat-modeling-production.md

 1. **Automate to cover scale; keep humans for judgment.** Use PyRIT (or commercial equivalents like Microsoft's AI Red Teaming Agent in Foundry, Adversa AI's red teaming tools, or Garak) for breadth coverage.
 Use human red teamers for the nuanced, multi-step attacks that require domain expertise.

 2. **Test the system, not the model.** Model-level red teaming (testing for hateful/sexual/violent content) misses the attack paths that matter in agentic systems.
-The dangerous attacks combine prompt manipulation with tool misuse with credential abuse — none of those are visible if you only test the model endpoint.
+The dangerous attacks combine prompt manipulation with tool misuse with credential abuse.
+None of those are visible if you only test the model endpoint.

 3. **Capture the prompt sequences, not just the success rate.** Attack Success Rate (ASR) tells you the outcome.
 The prompt sequences tell you the attack path.
 The latter is what you need for remediation; the former is what you report to leadership.